JialiZhang1016/Obesity/README.md

 **c.
 Dependence Investigation:**

 Perform Correlation Analysis to identify relationships between lifestyle factors and obesity measures.
 Determine which lifestyle factors are closely linked to obesity, guiding preventive strategies and further research.

+**d.
+Prediction or classification:**
+Use Multivariate Regression to predict